Azure/azure-docs-sdk-java/docs-ref-services/preview/storage-common-readme.md

 All client libraries, by default, use the Tomcat-native Boring SSL library to enable native-level performance for SSL operations.
 The Boring SSL library is an uber jar containing native libraries for Linux / macOS / Windows, and provides better performance compared to the default SSL implementation within the JDK.
-For more information, including how to reduce the dependency size, refer to the [performance tuning][performance_tuning] section of the wiki.
+For more information, including how to reduce the dependency size, refer to the [performance tuning](https://github.com/Azure/azure-sdk-for-java/wiki/Performance-Tuning) section of the wiki.

 ## Next steps